 A conservation committee manages ABC’s Awards Programme.

-The committee members are: Tim Dodman, Lincoln Fishpool, Ian Francis (Chair and ABC’s Conservation Officer), Wenceslas Gatarabirwa, Kariuki Ndang’ang’a and Hanneline Smit-Robinson.
+The committee members are: Tim Dodman, Lincoln Fishpool, Ian Francis (Chair), Wenceslas Gatarabirwa, Kariuki Ndang’ang’a and Hanneline Smit-Robinson.

 An editorial board oversees the content and production of the Bulletin of the African Bird Club.

 The board members are: Guy Kirwan (Managing Editor), Ron Demey (Editor), Lionel Sineux (Graphics Editor), Chris Bowden, Callan Cohen, Lincoln Fishpool, Peter Lack, Jeremy Lindsell and Nigel Redman.